pulimeng/eToxPred/README.md

 # Datasets:

 An example dataset that can be used for prediction (in the .smi format) is provided in `example_data.smi`.
 The ready to used dataset for ET and DBN training can be found at `input websites here`.
 The data is in text format.
 The general format is ID fingerprint SAscore/Toxicity.
+The results of our experiments in terms of SAscores and Tox-scores are also provied.